 Anyway, at the time I wanted to build something that was VERY portable and could run off a power adapter for a stomp box.
 This fitted the bill.

-There are several circuits suggested there, and I can't find the exact schematic on any of the sheets right now, so I've redrawn the one I did below (click on the image for a larger version):
+There are several circuits suggested, and I can't find the exact schematic on any sheets right now, so I've redrawn the one I did below (click on the image for a larger version):

 As you can see from the finished veroboard circuit, it is a very simple design.
 The TDA2030A is at a distance from the board as I wanted to bolt it onto a small heat sink to help dissipate some of the heat.
 As I said, it can run off 9 volts, but the good thing about the TDA2030A is that you can easily bump the input voltage up to something like 18v and get much more power out of it.